XcluDev/Xclu/README.md

 ## Supported platforms
 Xclu is written at Qt C++ 5.14.2 (Windows) and 5.9.5 (Ubuntu Jetson Nano).
-It's tested on Windows 10 and Jetson Nano, but should work on Mac OS and Linux.
+It's tested on Windows 10, Mac OS and Jetson Nano.

 Instructions on installing and building: